 March 2017 Ian Chiu

 Thermaltake’s Black FP is a biometric security gaming mouse whose original design can be traced back to Black V2.
-Adding fingerprint reader to a mouse seems like a no-brainer.
-After all, who wants to reach for the keyboard to enter user name and password when signing in is as easy as placing your thumb on the sensor.
+Adding a fingerprint reader to a mouse seems like a no-brainer.
+After all, who wants to reach for the keyboard to enter a user name and password when signing in is as easy as placing your thumb on the sensor.

 This is a bold idea, even with its multi-touch and full Windows 10 touch gesture capabilities.
 Though, we doubt many will find this device seamless at either task.
-For the small subset of users who absolutely need to use Windows 10 but do not already own a touch enabled device and have no interest in adding a second dedicated touchpad, the VivoMouse could possibly work.
+For the small subset of users who absolutely need to use Windows 10 but do not already own a touch-enabled device and have no interest in adding a second dedicated touchpad, the VivoMouse could possibly work.

 What appears to be a Mark 42 helmet’s replica is in fact a 2-button wireless mouse with an unusually wide scroll wheel.
 It runs on two AAA batteries and boasts 1000 dpi optical sensor.
-These are pretty much outdated specs by today’s standards.
-To help justify the asking price of $100, the mouse’s resting stand is made to look like Stark’s Arc Reactor, and the iconic eyes do light up at flick of a switch.
+These are pretty much-outdated specs by today’s standards.
+To help justify the asking price of $100, the mouse’s resting stand is made to look like Stark’s Arc Reactor, and the iconic eyes do light up at the flick of a switch.

 Yes.
 This is a mouse.
 Slip the Genius Ring Mouse’s natural rubber ‘ring’ over a free finger; plug in the nano USB receiver; and right away, you can start controlling your cursor either by moving your hand in the air or by running another finger over the ring’s integrated 1250 dpi resolution touch panel.
 Rounding out the control features is small left and right ‘mouse’ buttons built on the top of the Ring 2.

 Genius stated you can control your computer from up to 30 feet away; though, this in all likelihood requires a clear air environment.
 On the positive side, it is unlikely you will ever lose the receiver as it slides back right into the ring’s chassis.
 As with all things wireless, the Genius Ring Mouse relies upon an integrated Li-ion battery and you will have to plug it in from time to time to recharge.
-A device like this does sound perfect for you next presentation or public speaking engagement.
+A device like this does sound perfect for your next presentation or public speaking engagement.

 We’ve seen gadget after gadget come through here in the “Mouse that’s also a (whatever)” category but having the LG name behind it makes it a different story.
-The underside of the $150 LG LSM-100 Scanner Mouse houses a scanning window that when activated by trigger button starts to scan.
+The underside of the $150 LG LSM-100 Scanner Mouse houses a scanning window that when activated by the trigger button starts to scan.
 Images are uploaded directly to your computer at USB 2.0 speed.

-But can it only scan ID sized images and what’s the resolution?
-It doesn’t matter either way, thanks to some really tight looking stitching software.
+But can it only scan ID-sized images and what’s the resolution?
+It doesn’t matter, either way, thanks to some really tight-looking stitching software.
 Taking advantage of the optical tracking functions of the mouse and the scanned image data, the software is able to track where you are on your real-life image and quickly stitch together your sweeps into a single digital image.
 OCR software rounds out the package enabling you to pull reports or graphics straight out of magazines or books straight into your documents.

-The aptly-named Pat Says Body Mouse has a form of a female’s torso.
+The aptly-named Pat Says Body Mouse has the form of a female’s torso.
 It is available in 7 different models which all boil down to the same mouse, just with different paint jobs.
 Most come with a paint job of your favorite football team like France, Brazil, Britain, etc, and then there is what is best described as the panty model (a.k.a. “limited model”) where the body mouse is painted to look like a woman’s torso in panties and bra only.

-To be fair, the Pat Says Body is a fully functional 1200-dpi mouse and the reason for the extra large breasts is that they double as your left and right mouse button… and umm… you need to have a good grip for proper double clicking and umm… it’s a good idea to make them big and easy to hold?
-Granted, this is a totally cheesy and tasteless novelty gadget, and yet for some reason we can really think of a lot of buddies we would like to give it to as a gag gift.
+To be fair, the Pat Says Body is a fully functional 1200-dpi mouse and the reason for the extra-large breasts is that they double as your left and right mouse button… and umm… you need to have a good grip for proper double-clicking and umm… it’s a good idea to make them big and easy to hold?
+Granted, this is a totally cheesy and tasteless novelty gadget, and yet for some reason, we can really think of a lot of buddies we would like to give it to as a gag gift.

 There’s no shortage of hybrid mice on the market.
-From a mouse that checks your pulse rate to ones that double as a remote, a calculator and a gamepad, we just haven’t seen the last of them, and double-duty pointing devices continue to surprise us with new functionality.
+From a mouse that checks your pulse rate to ones that double as a remote, a calculator, and a gamepad, we just haven’t seen the last of them, and double-duty pointing devices continue to surprise us with new functionality.
 So, how about integrating a digital weighing scale into a mouse this time?